thulioph/thulioph.github.io/README.md

 ## Getting Started

+### env

+First, create a `.env.local` file, filling it with the values from the `.env.example` file.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev